 A multigated acquisition (MUGA) scan is a cardiology imaging test that provides detailed information about blood flow through the heart and how well the heart pumps during rest.

-To perform the test, the patient’s blood is labeled with a radioactive tracer.
+To perform the test, the patient’s blood is labelled with a radioactive tracer.
 A SPECT (single photon emission computed tomography) camera detects the radiation released by the tracer to produce images of the heart.

 - A nuclear technologist will explain the test to you and answer any questions you may have.